 Drawing comparisons between Kiraly Baths and OFF-Biennale, I was able to understand saunas as both a way to mirror an almost utopian version of the art community, as well as a resource which can help sustain it collectively.
 A space for people to meet, dipping in and out and sustaining their own practice.

-Another return train recommendation came from John Powell Jones (thanks John); since back in Manchester I have followed this up, returning to Alan Kaprow’s 1966 ‘How to Make a Happening’.
+Another return train recommendation came from John Powell Jones (thanks John); since back in Manchester I’ve followed this up, returning to Alan Kaprow’s 1966 ‘How to Make a Happening’.
 Excuse me for the long quote, but the following seemed applicable (questions aside about happenings and audiences).

 If you happen, you can’t be on the outside, peeking in.
 You’ve got to be involved, physically.
 Without an audience, you can be off on the move, using all kinds of environments, mixing in the supermarket world, never worrying about what those out there on the seats are thinking.
 And you can spread your action all over the globe whenever you want.
 Traditional art is like college education and drugs.
 It’s fed to people who have to sit on their butts for longer and longer amounts of time to get the point, and the point is there’s lots of action happening somewhere else, which all the smart people prefer to just think about.
 But Happeners have a plan and go ahead and carry it out.
 To use an old expression, they don’t merely dig the scene, they make it.